 An environmental technician, typically working under the direction of an environmental scientist, monitors the environment and investigates sources of pollution by performing laboratory and field tests.
-He or she may be a member of a team that includes scientists, engineers, and technicians from other disciplines.
-They work together to solve complex environmental problems that affect public health.
+He may be a member of a team that includes scientists, engineers, and technicians from other disciplines, working together to solve complex environmental problems that affect public health.
 An environmental technician may also be called an environmental science and protection technician.

-There were almost 33,000 environmental technicians employed in 2012.
-Most work for consulting firms, local and state governments, and testing laboratories.
+Most environmental technicians work for consulting firms, local and state governments, and testing laboratories.
 They work in offices and laboratories.
 They also do fieldwork which involves taking soil samples or water samples from rivers, lakes, and streams.

 Most jobs in this field are full time, but those that involve doing fieldwork may include irregular hours.
 Some jobs, particularly ones that rely on warmer weather for collecting samples from bodies of water or soil that isn't frozen, may be seasonal in regions with colder climates.